 Around 1741, Bach published a long and complicated keyboard piece, calling it Aria with diverse variations for a harpsichord with two manuals (keyboards).
 Wolff says it was the final work in a much larger endeavor: "This is the capstone of a publication project which is called in German Clavier-Übung — in English perhaps best translated as Keyboard Practice — where he wanted to show what was possible at the keyboard in terms of technical development, technical, virtuosic finesse and compositional sophistication."

 The music is constructed symmetrically, beginning with a beautifully tranquil and highly ornamented Aria, the bass line of which fuels the 30 variations that follow.
 There is something of a dividing line after variation 15, and the piece ends as it begins, with the return of the Aria.
 Every third variation is a canon — the melody of each is laid over itself, as in "Row, Row, Row Your Boat" — with the additional complication that the pitch difference between the melodies rises from a canon in unison up to the canon in ninths.

 Why The Name Goldberg?

-Legend has it that Bach wrote the music to sooth the sleepless nights of one Count Kaiserling, who asked his private harpsichordist, Johann Gottlieb Goldberg, to perform the variations.
+Legend has it that Bach wrote the music to soothe the sleepless nights of one Count Kaiserling, who asked his private harpsichordist, Johann Gottlieb Goldberg, to perform the variations.
 Wolff maintains the legend isn't true.

 "It is not true, at least not as a story that explains the origin of the work," Wolff says.
 "It may be related to the history of the work during Bach's time.
 When Bach wrote the variations, Johann Gottlieb Goldberg was 13 years of age.
 He apparently was a very gifted kid.
 He was a student of Bach's son, Wilhelm Friedemann in Dresden, but he also took lessons with J.S.
 Bach in Leipzig."